 "I really liked this drink.
 It tasted just like the real thing and I would happily drink it again."
 Score: 5/5

 Alcohol-free taste test: Summary

-So, it seems that alcohol-free red wine is preferable to white, non-alcoholic beer is worthwhile and cider is excellent.
-Enter our giveaway and let us know what you think.
+It seems that alcohol-free red wine is preferable to white, non-alcoholic beer is worthwhile and cider is excellent.
+With this knowledge in mind, maybe dry January is much more achievable.